rbrickmn/tubescript/README.md

 4. The transcript will appear on the right side with timestamps
 5. Click on any line in the transcript to jump to that point in the video
 6. Use the export button to download the transcript as a text file
+7. Use the copy button to quickly copy the entire transcript to your clipboard
-7. The app automatically adapts to your system's light/dark mode preference
+8. The app automatically adapts to your system's light/dark mode preference

 ## Deployment